InfoSecMastermind/NetWiz/README.md

 - Graphviz (will be automatically installed if not in system)

 ## Contributing
+If you would like to contribute to the project, please fork the repository, make your changes, and submit a pull request.
+And if you find any issues or have suggestions for improvement, please feel free to open an issue or submit a pull request.
 Contributions are welcome!
-If you find any issues or have suggestions for improvement, please feel free to open an issue or submit a pull request.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.

-Feel free to customize this README file further based on your project's specifics and req
+Feel free to customize this README file further based on your project's specifics and requirements.